Find My Frost Date!

 What are frost dates?

 Frost dates indicate the average date of the last frost in spring and the first frost in fall for a given location.
-They help you know when it's safe to plant!
+They help you know when it's safe to plant outdoors without risking cold damage to tender seedlings.

 Your growing season is the number of frost-free days between the last spring frost and the first fall frost.
-A longer growing season means more time to grow warm-weather crops like tomatoes and peppers.
+A longer growing season means more time to grow warm-weather crops like tomatoes, peppers, squash, and melons.

 How we determine your frost dates